top of page

 Structuring the Full Program

-The real effectiveness of linear periodization comes from how each phase is organised and connected within a complete system.
+The effectiveness of linear periodization comes from how each training phase is organised and integrated within a structured performance system.

-Following a clear structure such as a boxing training program for boxers ensures that strength, power, and conditioning are developed together and peak at the right time for performance.
+Following a well-designed boxing training program allows strength, power, speed, and conditioning to develop progressively and peak at the right time for competition performance.

-If you want to improve your performance as a boxer, your training needs to be structured with purpose.
+If you want to improve boxing performance, your training must be structured with purpose and progression.

-Linear periodization provides that structure, allowing you to build strength, develop power, and maintain conditioning in a way that transfers directly into the ring.
+Linear periodization provides that structure by developing strength, power, speed and conditioning in a way that transfers directly into the ring.

 Connect with RJ Boxing S & C